Good news: people already care.

 This can include mentoring, training, networking, mental health.
 Anything that makes people experience action with positive outcome will nurture their confidence and sense of empowerment.

-This could be learning to cook from Better Health Bakery or Lovebread, growing food with The Farmschool or Incredible Farm, or joining support networks like the Food Teachers Centre or The B-corporation.
+This could be learning to cook can you buy xanax over the counter from Better Health Bakery or Lovebread, growing food with The Farmschool or Incredible Farm, or joining support networks like the Food Teachers Centre or The B-corporation.

 Lead by example, clearly state your values and find mechanisms that support these, and listen to your community.